HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_04/Parametric_Lines.md

 ## Symmetric Form

-There is one other form for a line which is useful.
-We can solve parametric equation form for the parameter $t$,
+The **symmetric form** of a line can be found by solving the parametric equation of a line for  the parameter $t$.
+We have,
 \begin{align*}
 \begin{cases}
 x=x_0+t\,a,\\